ELF Programs – With Symbol Tables

 The Makefile used to create the ELF program is as follows:

-# Long calls are need to call from RAM into FLASH
+# Long calls are needed to call from RAM into FLASH

 ARCHCFLAGS += -mlong-calls